De Dion-Bouton: American De Dion

-The venture was in operation for only one year.
-They gained a reputation for unreliability during that time.
-Representatives of De Dion in the United States claimed that the licensee violated their contract and advertised for a new licensee.
+The venture was in operation for only one year, and the cars gained a reputation for unreliability during that time.
+Representatives of De Dion in the United States claimed that the licensee had violated the contract and advertised for a new licensee.

 Expansion

 In 1900, De Dion-Bouton was the largest automobile manufacturer in the world, producing 400 cars and 3,200 engines.
-The company soon began producing engines and licenses for other automobile companies with an estimate of 150 makes using them.
-Production was so great, it proved impossible to test every engine; if it failed on the bench, it was simply disassembled.
-Every engine was being made by hand; the assembly line had not yet been introduced.
-By 1904 some 40,000 engines had been supplied across Europe.
-That year, De Dion-Bouton's factory at Quai National (now Quai de Dion-Bouton), Puteaux, employed 1,300 and produced more than 2,000 cars, all hand-made.
+The company soon began producing engines and licenses for other automobile companies, with an estimate of 150 makes using them.
+Production was so great, that it proved impossible to test every engine.
+If one failed on the bench, it was simply disassembled.
+Every engine was being made by hand because the assembly line had not yet been introduced.
+By 1904, some 40,000 engines had been supplied across Europe.
+That year, De Dion-Bouton's factory at Quai National (now Quai de Dion-Bouton), Puteaux, employed 1,300 people and produced more than 2,000 cars, all hand-made.